pricyspark/ArtifactSort-GI/README.md

 optimization targets, sets, and rankers.
 Are any of these problems relevant to you?

+- How long is it going to take to improve my current artifacts?
+Is it even worth farming for this set anymore?
 - I need to get rid of some artifacts, but have no idea with is my "worst", especially considering multiple possible builds and targets at once.